 Your next interview may not be a walk in the park, but you can make a good impression by standing tall and injecting warmth and confidence in your body language.
-While some of us are comfortable heading into an interview, be it with a five-person interview panel or a CEO, other assistants view job interviews as among the most daunting forms of torture.

 Panel members’ priority is to get the recruitment process right the first time

 When an interviewer sees a candidate gulping for air, then, as s/he enters the interview room, clutching the arms of a chair, or over-eagerly nodding in agreement with almost anything anyone says, s/he’ll likely be empathetic.
 The pragmatic interviewer, though, will also consider whether a candidate who is unnerved by an interview process can cut it in a demanding office environment.